evo0705/SideScrollShooter/README.md

 # SideScrollShooter
-A playable prototype side scrolling game build with HaxeFlixel.
+A playable prototype side scrolling game.

 Sorry if the graphic hurts your eyes.